Metadrop/ddev-aljibe/README.md

 ddev site-install site1 path/to/dump.sql   # Installs @site1.local using the provided database dump
 ```

-In this case, th site name is mandatory, as well as the path to the database dump file.
+In this case, the site name is mandatory, as well as the path to the database dump file.

 ##### Fast on-boarding

 The `setup` commands allow for fast on-boarding of new developers by automating the site installation process.
 A new developer only needs to clone the project repository and run `ddev setup` to have a working local site ready for development.

-The `setup` command takes care of installing Composer dependencies, install the site (or sites in a multisite setup) using `site-install`.
+The `setup` command installs Composer dependencies and installs the site (or sites in a multisite setup) using `site-install`.

 This command currently supports only installation from configuration exports.